(CNN) — The freedom found skiing on a mountain is often earned after lengthy journeys, airport hassles and time-consuming traffic.

 The airfield, which connects with dozens of US cities, is just three miles from the town of Aspen, surrounded by the ski area of Aspen Mountain (known locally as Ajax), Aspen Highlands and Buttermilk.

 Did you know?
-Aspen's Buttermilk hosts the Winter X Games, while the 2017 FIS alpine skiing World Cup finals will be held there in March.
+Aspen's Buttermilk hosts the Winter X Games, while the 2017 FIS alpine skiing World Cup finals were held there.

-A check for $9,890 will buy a round-trip ticket on a private charter from Vancouver to Revelstoke deep in the heart of powder country.
-The airport -- which also hosts two scheduled flights a week (via Revelstoke Air) is just two miles south of town.
+A check for about $4,845 will buy a round-trip private charter from Vancouver to Revelstoke deep in the heart of powder country.
+The airport, which also hosts up to four scheduled flights a week (up to $223 one-way via Revelstoke Air), is just two miles south of town.